nunchuk-io/docs/off-chain_inheritance.md

 10. Backup verification
 11. User-friendly Backup Password (BIP39-like mnemonic) for non-technical heirs
+12. Minimum **128 bits** of security for the Backup Password / encryption construction
-12. Portable recovery without the original device
+13. Portable recovery without the original device
-13. Documented cryptographic construction
+14. Documented cryptographic construction
-14. Backward compatibility / version migration
+15. Backward compatibility / version migration

 ### Out of scope for the hardware wallet